vupolcom/VU-Election-Study/docs/reports/SM-report02-wilders-baudet/SM-wilder-baudet.md

 ---

-<sup>February 25, 2021</sup>
+<sup>February 25, 2021 (Last edited: March 7)</sup>

 In a [previous data report](https://tk2021.vupolcom.nl/reports/SM-report-followers/SM-followers-dutch-candidates.html) we observed the leaders of the two right-wing populist parties in the Netherlands, Geert Wilders (PVV) and Thierry Baudet (FvD), to be the candidates with the strongest social media presence, with the exception of Mark Rutte's (VVD) Prime Minister official account.
 Wilders (PVV) has \~ 850.000 followers on Twitter, \~ 430.000 on Facebook, and \~ 170.000 on Instagram, and Baudet (FvD) has \~ 250.000 on Twitter, \~ 95.000 on Facebook, and \~120.000 on Instagram.
 Most of the other party leaders running in the upcoming March 17th election don't even hit the 100.000 follower mark for any of these three platforms.
 Social media is gaining relevance as a battle ground for elections and political discussions more broadly, and the right-wing populist parties seem to dominate the scene in the Netherlands.
 In this report we dig deeper into the social media dynamics of these two candidates.

-In this report we explore the <ins>Twitter</ins>, <ins>Facebook</ins> and <ins>Instagram</ins> activity of Geert Wilders (PVV) and Thierry Baudet (FdV) and provide descriptive data about:
+In this report we explore the <ins>Twitter</ins>, <ins>Facebook</ins> and <ins>Instagram</ins> activity of Geert Wilders (PVV) and Thierry Baudet (FdV).
+For comparision, we also explore the activity of Mark Rutte's Prime Minister accounts, as well as Jesse Klaver's (GL).
+In particular, we explore:
   * How active they are in these three social media platforms
   * How much other users engage with (share and like) their messages
   * What issues do these candidates discuss on social media